Smoot, A. O. (Abraham Owen), 1815-1895

-This sub-series contains receipts, diaries, poetry, account and memo books, certificates and other personal documents, autograph books, invitations, bank notes and warranty deeds, speeches, periodicals, letters, IOUs, and newspaper clippings.
-Materials are dated approximately 1815-1961.
+Contains receipts, diaries, poetry, account and memo books, certificates and other personal documents, autograph books, invitations, bank notes and warranty deeds, speeches, periodicals, letters, IOUs, and newspaper clippings.
+Materials are dated approximately 1815 to 1961.

-This sub series inlcudes family records of temple ordinances performed in the Nauvoo, Logan, Manti, and Salt Lake temples of The Church of Jesus Christ of Latter-day Saints.
-Also included are correspondence and charts, on the Smoot and McMeans families.
-Materials are dated 1845-1891.
+Inclcudes family records of temple ordinances performed in the Nauvoo, Logan, Manti, and Salt Lake temples of the Church of Jesus Christ of Latter-day Saints.
+Also included are correspondence and charts on the Smoot and McMeans families.
+Materials are dated 1845 to 1891.

 Primarily incoming items to William R. Minish (1880-1890), as well as incoming and outgoing items to Abraham Owen Smoot, Alma Eldredge, William, Daniel, and other Smoot family members; pertaining to Smoot and Eldredge genealogy, and including filled forms, etc. Materials dated 1880-1902.